No items found.

 Bingo.

 We have a person in a novel, good and bad, to whom we can attach as readers.
-The writing becomes colourful, and a good story finds worthy characters to enliven it.
+The writing becomes colorful, and a good story finds worthy characters to enliven it.

 3. Be a square